AndyHaas/Salesforce_Project_Management/wiki/Troubleshooting.md

 **Solutions**:

 1. **Check Permission Set Assignment**
-   - Go to Setup â†’ Users â†’ Permission Sets
+   - Go to Setup †’ Users †’ Permission Sets
    - Verify you have one of these assigned:
      - Project Management User
      - Project Management Manager